JanHerca/urantiapedia/output/wikijs/article/FAQ/About_Religion.md

 Jesus taught:

 > "The prophets have all taught you that Yahweh cares for his people, that God loves Israel.
-But I have come among you to proclaim a greater truth, one which many of the later prophets also grasped, that God loves _you_\--every one of you--as individuals.
+But I have come among you to proclaim a greater truth, one which many of the later prophets also grasped, that God loves _you_\--every one of you—as individuals.
 All these generations have you had a national or racial religion; now have I come to give you a personal religion."
 Jesus, [UB 145:2.4](/en/The_Urantia_Book/145#p2_4)

 ## What is The Kingdom of Heaven?